HyperAgents/hmas/scenarios/regulation.md

 # Regulation of agents and platforms

-## Quick definition of terms (cf. taxonomy proposed by Adnane)

-## Basic features : knowing norms, detecting violations and defining sanctions

-Agent/Platform must know if it is allowed to perform an action

-description:

-  Agents must know the norms associated with an environment (its workspace) in real time and the associated punishments (since norms may change and be violated).
+The existence of norms, and laws in society allow to facilitate interactions between people.
+In Multi-Agent Systems it allows to regulate bad interactions.
+This motivating scenario allows to bring in HypermediaMASPlatform a way for building norms and laws so that HyperAgents understand these rules for interacting with other agents.

+## **A short description**

+Norms and laws are explicitely considered in a hMAS.
+Thus, one agent needs to understand these norms to know if it is allowed to perform or not an action but also must know the sanctions when they are violated.
+In case of violations of norms, sanctions have to be applied.

+## **Covered features**

+This motivating scenario aims to allow HyperAgents to:
+* know the norms of the MAS ;
+* detect violation of a norm when it happens ;
+* know and apply sanctions .

+## **A set of examples**

+The following example present the features.

-## 1) Feature : an agent must know the norms
+### 1) Feature : know the norms

     Fabiana Gordana (@j) needs high-dose aspirin (more than 500 mg per day) because she has a terrible headache since she got pregnant.